'Go back to school': Trump assails U.S. intel chiefs after they contradict him on Iran, North Korea

 Intel chief warns of foreign interference in 2020 electionJan.
 29, 201901:12

-"At the moment, technically they're in compliance, but we do see them debating amongst themselves as they fail to realize the economic benefits they hope for from the deal," Haspel told the committee.
+"At the moment, technically they're in compliance, but we do see them debating amongst themselves as they fail to realize the economic benefits they hope for from the deal," Haspel told the committee on Tuesday.

-Trump on also blasted intelligence assessments of threats posed by ISIS and North Korea that ran counter to foreign policy accomplishments he has touted.
+Trump also blasted intelligence assessments of threats posed by ISIS and North Korea that ran counter to foreign policy and national security accomplishments he has touted.

 "When I became President, ISIS was out of control in Syria & running rampant.
 Since then tremendous progress made, especially over last 5 weeks.
 Caliphate will soon be destroyed, unthinkable two years ago," Trump said in one tweet on Wednesday.